rehaq007/Enterprise-Sales-Data-Pipeline-using-AWS-Lambda/README.md

 ```

-##### Please note that if you have not created the table and its schema it will create automatically.
+#### Please note that if you have not created the table and its schema it will create automatically.
 Use the sample data I have provided in the repo.
-Based upon your requirement you can edit the code and create the schema according to your requirement/source file.
+Based upon your requirement you can edit the code and create the schema based on source file.

 ---